Browse Health Topics

 Determining whether one has the disorder requires a very careful longitudinal history, multigenerational family history and collection of collateral history directly from family members.
 While the incidence of depression seems to be clearly rising, the incidence of bipolar disorder remains stable at 1-2 % of the population.
 Thus it is not surprising that the genetic influence in identical twins (separated at birth) is stronger in the case of bipolar disorder than it is in depression.

-In mild cases of bipolar disorder, and in children, the Whole Psychiatry and Brain Recovery Center approach can eliminate the need for medication.
-In moderate and severe cases, the Whole Psychiatry and Brain Recovery Center approach allows for less medication and greater efficacy, with fewer side effects.
+In mild cases of bipolar disorder, and in children, the The Center for Whole Psychiatry + Brain Recovery approach can eliminate the need for medication.
+In moderate and severe cases, the The Center for Whole Psychiatry + Brain Recovery approach allows for less medication and greater efficacy, with fewer side effects.